How To Cook Rice Noodles (Without Overcooking Them!)

 Instructions

-For Dried Flat Rice Noodles
+Dried Flat Rice Noodles (Rice Sticks)

-Place rice noodles in hot water (140-160°F) for about 12-15 minutes.
+Soak in hot water (140–160°F) for 12–15 minutes until soft and flexible.

 For Fresh Rice Noodles